 Jackie Kennedy loved New York, the city where she grew up.
 She loved its beautiful parks and its elegant buildings and architecture.
-But in the late 1960s, one of New York's great landmarks, Grand Central Station, had seen better days... and people were proposing to tear it down.
+In the late 1960s, however, one of New York's great landmarks, Grand Central Station, had seen better days and people were proposing to tear it down.
 She knew she had to do something, and her powerful defense of the station's importance drew thousands of people to come together to protect Grand Central.
 They even took the case to the Supreme Court — finally protecting the building forever by having it declared a historic landmark.
-This vibrant telling of a little known part of New York History is sure to delight.
+This vibrant telling of a little known part of New York history and the power of people to make a difference in their community is sure to inspire.

 Caroline Herschel was born to a family where girls weren't expected to amount to much — especially once she ended up scarred by smallpox and stunted by typhus.
 Her family used her as a scullery maid, but her brother William saw her promise, so when he left for England, he took her with him.
 Together, the astronomy-loving brother and sister built the greatest telescope of their age, which Caroline used to discover fourteen nebulae and two galaxies.
 She even became the first woman to discover a comet — and the first woman officially employed as a scientist.
 This picture book biography of the groundbreaking astronomer will inspire kids with her spirit of curiosity and resilience.